The Balanced Three-Role Model

 -

-When these roles stay in balance, transformations are on course, aligned, and predictable.
+When these roles stay in balance, transformations move with clarity, predictability, and control.
 When they blur, drift becomes unavoidable.

-Sponsors are the mission owners.
-They define why the mission exists, what outcomes must be achieved, and where value must be realized.
+Sponsors define why the transformation exists, what outcomes must be achieved, and where value must be realized.
 They alone can:

 -